muratk3n/thirdwave/en/tweets/2020/week20a.md

 😆😆😆 Kung-fu virus.
 I like this one.
 I think I am going to use it.

-"Resolution being voted on by San Antonio City Council this morning labels terms "Chinese Virus" and "Kung Fu Virus" as hate speech"
+"Resolution being voted on by San Antonio City Council this morning labels terms 'Chinese Virus' and 'Kung Fu Virus' as hate speech"

 *2020-5-8 21:2:45*